freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-to-solve-problems-and-understand-errors/learn-to-solve-problems-and-understand-errors-question-e.md

 # --description--

-Let’s assume we have written the following code:
+Let’s assume you have written the following code:

 ```javascript
 const a = "Hello";